dabrahams/standard/README.md

     2. `inout` parameters are mutable and escapable, and they must be alive at the end of every terminating execution path; and

-    3. `set` parameters are dead and mutable, and they must be alive at the end of every terminating execution path.
+    3. `assign` parameters are dead and mutable, and they must be alive at the end of every terminating execution path.

 6. The output type of a method declaration is the type declared as the return type defined by the function signature of the containing method declaration.